JordanNottebart/OrderSystem/README.md

 	- After clicking the "Resupply" button, an alert will appear indicating whether the resupply was successful or not.

 ###Customers
 Let's start by adding our first customer.
 First, navigate to the customers page from the sidebar.
 Here you will see a list but with no entries in it.
 Click on the "New Customer" button, to add a customer to the database.
-T his will redirect us to the Create Customer page.
+This will redirect us to the Create Customer page.
 Fill in the fields.
 All fields are required.
 - Last name (string with max.
 50 characters)
 - First name (string with max.
 50 characters)
 - Address (string with max.
 70 characters)
 - Postal Code (string with max.
 10 characters)
 - City (string with max.
 50 characters)
 - Email (string with max.
 100 characters)
 - Phone number (string with max.
 10 characters)
 	- Note: this is a string, otherwise the first 0 in some phone numbers aren't saved.
 - Click on create to save the customer to the database.
-After clicking on create, we will be redirected back to the list of customers.
+- After clicking on create, we will be redirected back to the list of customers.

 If everyting went fine, we should see our first customer in the list.
 Notice that we have a couple of actions, next to the customer details.
 These actions are:
 - Edit
 	- To edit the info of the customer.
 - Details